Entangle-Protocol/udf-examples/examples/push-consumer-solana/README.md

-# Sample client for testing Entangle UDF protocol PUSH model on the Solana
+# Solana.
+Sample client for fetching data via PUSH MODEL

 This project includes a sample script that interacts with the udf_solana program to retrieve the latest price of "NGL/USD."